 Students are expected to comply with behavior requirements outlined in the EISD Student Code of Conduct.
 A violation of the Code or disruption of a class can result in the student being withdrawn from summer school with no refund of his or her tuition, as well as other Student Code of Conduct disciplinary actions.
 A student who commits an offense that would result in a mandatory DAEP placement will be removed and no refund will be provided.
 DAEP offenses will require hearings and possible DAEP placement in the Fall semester.

-Snacks and refreshments will be available through the school's vending machines or can be brought from home for the two 10 minute breaks.
+Snacks and refreshments will be available through the school's vending machines or can be brought from home.
 Summer School is a closed campus.
 Students may not leave during breaks.
 A 20-30 minute lunch will be built into the class schedule.
 Lunch will not be provided.
 Please bring a lunch daily.

 Contacting a Student During School Hours

 If an emergency arises, a summer school student may be reached by calling 512-732-9220.